This combo tour will take you into the stunning Leiðarendi Cave and raise your eyes to the sky on a magical northern lights hunt.

 The lava formations are mindblowing, a few of them greatly resemble figurines, yet they are all crafted by the hand of nature.
 Leiðarendi cave has stunning colors, even glowing shades of bright red, you never know what you will see next!
 You will see incredible stalactites and stalagmites, your guide will tell you all about the cave.
 The Leiðarendi lava tube was first mapped in 1992, it is about 900 meters long, from the small entrance it runs in two directions.
 These lava tubes formed when hot lava flowed beneath lava which was already petrifying.
 In most areas it is possible to stand, there are a few places where walls or ceilings have collapsed, in these parts you will need to travel a little on all fours.
 You spend around an hour in the cave.

-You are driven back to Reykjavík and dropped off between 16:00 and 16:30 giving you time to have dinner before we pick you up for your northern lights hunt at 20:30.
+You are driven back to Reykjavík and dropped off between 16:00 and 16:30 at your original pick up location giving you time to have a nice dinner in the city center before we pick you up again for your magical Northern Lights hunt at 20:30.
 Food and beverages are NOT included.

 We follow the state of the art aurora forecast and head off to the places which give the best chance of seeing the brilliant colors of the northern lights dancing.
 Our quest can take us out into the countryside in any direction, away from the city lights.
 Hvalfjörður, Þingvellir, Reykjanes and other places are all possibilities.
 The moment when you spot their shimmering, brilliant colors rippling across the star-studded black velvet sky is literally breathtaking!
 Green, yellow, white and sometimes purple and blue auroras are usually seen.
 Violet, and rose northern lights happen less often.
 Really red auroras, from rose to stronger reds, are more common in Iceland than anywhere else in the world, although they are still quite rare.
 We can never promise that you will see the northern lights but we always do our very best.